 The Defence Home Ownership Assistance Scheme was designed to achieve two aims within the ADF – help you and your family achieve home ownership; and to improve recruitment/retention.
 Fortunately for many of you, this means that you are able to service your loan easier.

 A DHOAS loan subsidises your home loan, for an amount and period of time-based on how long you serve.
-As of 2021, it contributes a monthly amount between $192 and $385 to your loan.
+As of January 2023, it contributes a monthly amount between $514 and $1,029 to your loan.
 Not bad for just being an eligible ADF member, right?
-The amount you are entitled to receive varies, based on a three-tier system – as seen in the table below and very importantly, you can apply for your final DHOAS certificate up to 5 years after discharge (keep that in mind for later…)
+The amount you are entitled to receive varies, based on a three-tier system.

 The Australian Average House Price (AHP) is used to determine the subsidised loan limits under the three tiers.
 Each tier’s subsidised loan limit represents a percentage of the AHP, as shown here:

 ● Tier 1, is 40% of the AHP